 Preferred USDA Hardiness Zones

-Garden locations in Zones 5-7 are suitable for this Enkianthus species.
+Garden locations in Zones 5 through 7 are suitable for this Enkianthus species.
 Its native range is found in Japan.

 Enkianthus campanulatus needs a planting site that offers full sun to partial shade.

-The elliptical leaves on this shrub are 1-3" long and will change to shades of red, orange and yellow in the fall.
+The elliptical leaves on this shrub are 1" to 3" long and will change to shades of red, orange and yellow in the fall.
 The bell-shaped flowers are typical for the Enkianthus genus and other plants in the Ericaceae family.
 They can be white with pink stripes or dark red.